Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 - [Step 1](#step-1-commercetools-checkout-validations) : Execute required checkout validations.
 - [Step 2](#step-2-creating-a-commercetools-payment) : Create the commercetools payment object.
 - [Step 3 - Optional](#step-3-get-available-payment-methods-optional) : Set `getPaymentMethodsRequest` custom field to commercetools payment to get the list of payment methods available for the checkout.
-- [Step 4](#step-4-add-components-to-your-payments-form) : Add Adyen Web Component to your checkout payments form.
+- [Step 4](#step-4-create-a-payment-session) : Submit a session request by setting `createSessionRequest` payment custom field with the basic payment data such as amount, currency and return URL.
-- [Step 5](#step-5-make-a-payment) : Submit a payment request by setting `makePaymentRequest` payment custom field with the payment data returned by the Adyen web component.
+- [Step 5](#step-5-set-up-web-component) : Add Adyen Web Component to your checkout payments form.
-- [Step 6](#step-6-submit-additional-payment-details) : Set `submitAdditionalPaymentDetailsRequest ` custom field to commercetools payment to submit additional payment details.
+- [Step 6](#step-6-get-payment-result) : Get the result from asynchronous payment notification.

 ## Before you begin